HMS Argyll (F231): 2001–2010

 In 2001, while in the Bay of Biscay, Argyll suffered an electrical fire that was quickly put out by the ship's damage control team, with the ship suffering only minimal damage.

 Argyll completed a six-month deployment to the Persian Gulf protecting two oil platforms, working with the American, Australian and Iraqi Navies from February to August 2005.
 The ship made a short visit to Boulogne, then to its home port of Inveraray and finally to Liverpool, before undergoing Operational Sea Trials.
 Argyll successfully completed Operational Sea Training and acted as a contingency platform whilst the Queen spent a week sailing on the in July 2006.

-In September 2006 Argyll was deployed along with other ships such as and where she completed two drugs raids on merchant ships totalling £50 million.
+In September 2006 Argyll was deployed along with other ships such as and where she completed two drugs raids on merchant ships totaling £50 million.
 They completed their operation in November of the same year.